VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P02/02 Data & Variable Types/07 Exercises/L1-03-Validate-Pancard/01 Problem Statement.md

 # Problem Statement

-create billingDetails referring to the one created in [P02-02-L1-02](https://github.com/AzrMohammed/TFS_PROG_L01/tree/main/PROG/P02/02%20Data%20%26%20Variable%20Types/07%20Exercises/L1-03-Validate-Pancard){:target="_blank"}
+create billingDetails referring to the one created in [P02-02-L1-02](https://github.com/AzrMohammed/TFS_PROG_L01/tree/main/PROG/P02/02%20Data%20%26%20Variable%20Types/07%20Exercises/L1-03-Validate-Pancard)

 create new variable pancard and provide value from billingDetails.pancard object

-Write an method to validate wether the pancard details entered is correct [link](URL){:target="_blank"}
+Write an method to validate wether the pancard details entered is correct

 ## Rules